 Better Learning from Better Learning Technology

-The IMS open architecture and extensive ecosystem of EdTech products enable education institutions to be more innovative, provide a more seamless user experience and dramatically reduce the cost of integrating products into the educational enterprise systems.
+Through open architecture and an extensive ecosystem of edtech products, 1EdTech empowers educational institutions to be more innovative, provide more seamless user experiences, and dramatically reduce the cost of integrating products into its educational enterprise systems.

-IMS Global is supported by the IMS members – the world’s leaders in educational and learning technology.
-Leadership in IMS comes from K-20 institutions as well as EdTech suppliers, including leading learning technology product suppliers and publishers, leading institutions of learning and training, and leading government and professional consortia.
+1EdTech is supported by member organizations—the world’s leaders in educational and learning technology.
+Leadership in 1EdTech comes from K-20 institutions as well as edtech suppliers, including leading learning technology product suppliers and publishers, leading institutions of learning and training, and leading government and professional consortia.

 Scope of Work